 Another correlation to the interim stage found in The Matrix Resurrections is a ‘negative one,’ expressed by the character Sheperd to Neo.
 He relates how despite Neo’s previous success, and creation of this new Io world with its ability to produce real food, the will of the people to be free has waned.

-There is a religious-based article on the redemption that connects “Niobe’s strawberry,” a new type of community with and Sheperd’s comment, as both being signs of the interim period between the initial and final stages of redemption:
+There is a religious-based article on the redemption that connects the new community of Io, its garden, and Sheperd’s comment, as being signs of the interim period between the initial and final stages of redemption.

 During this initial phase of return, the scaffolding of a new country will be built … citrus groves will be planted, and in a once parched land, cherry tomatoes … and cutting-edge hydroponics will be invented … However, in this phase, the spirit, the soul of the nation, will be weak.